White-Whale-Defi-Platform/white-whale-docs/gitbook/smart-contracts/liquidity-hub/pool-network/terraswap-pair.md

 ### Provide liquidity

 Provides liquidity to the pool.

+{% hint style="warning" %}
-Note that in case of providing liquidity with a cw20 token, the message [increase\_allowance](terraswap-token.md#increase-allowance) should be called on the cw20 token contract before you can transfer cw20 tokens to the pool.
+Note: in case of providing liquidity with a cw20 token, the message [increase\_allowance](terraswap-token.md#increase-allowance) should be called on the cw20 token contract **before** cw20 tokens can be transferred to the pool.
+{% endhint %}

 {% tabs %}
 {% tab title="Native/IBC token" %}